vCloud API programming guide for service providers

 not supported

-This guide is intended for software developers who create VMware Ready Cloud Services, including VMware vCloud Director interactive clients.
-This guide discusses the porting state (REST) and RESTful conventions, the Open Virtualization Format specification, and VMware virtual machine technology.
-You should be familiar with these and other widespread technologies such as XML, HTTP, and the Windows or Linux operating system.
+This guide is intended for software developers who create VMware Ready cloud services, including the interactive clients of VMware vCloud Director.
+This guide discusses porting state (REST) and RESTful conventions, the Open Virtualisation Format specification, and VMware virtual machine technology.
+You should be familiar with these and other common technologies such as XML, HTTP, and the Windows or Linux operating system.

-Link to vCloud API Schema Reference includes reference material for all items, types, requests, and operations in vCloud API.
-It also contains schema definition files.
-A link to the diagram is available at https://code.vmware.com
+Link to vCloud API Schema Reference contains reference material for all elements, types, requests, and operations in the vCloud API.
+It also includes schema definition files.
+A link to the schema is available at https://code.vmware.com.

-The VMware vCloud API provides support for developers who build VMware vCloud Director interactive clients using the RESTful application development style.
+The VMware vCloud API provides support for developers building interactive clients for VMware vCloud Director using the RESTful application development style.

 VCloud API clients communicate with servers over HTTP by exchanging representations of vCloud objects.
-These representations take the form of XML elements.
-You use HTTP GET requests to retrieve current representation of an object, HTTP POST and PUT requests to create or modify an object, and HTTP DELETE to delete an object.
+These representations are in the form of XML elements.
+You use HTTP GET requests to retrieve the current representation of an object, HTTP POST and PUT requests to create or modify an object, and HTTP DELETE to delete an object.

-This simplified RESTful workflow example includes requests that discover and deploy a specific vApp, in this case an FTP server with a connection to the public internet.
+This simplified RESTful workflow example includes requests to discover and deploy a specific vApp, in this case an FTP server connected to the public Internet.

-These examples assume that you have access to a directory that includes a specific vApp template and an organization that supports public Internet connections.
-The workflow and examples are flexible and can accommodate various vApp templates and cloud capabilities.
+These examples assume that you have access to a directory that contains a specific vApp template and an organisation that supports public Internet connections.
+The workflow and examples are flexible and can accommodate different vApp templates and cloud capabilities.

-If you want to run Hello vCloud samples, please make sure the following conditions are met.
+If you want to run Hello vCloud samples, please make sure that the following conditions are met

-You have the credentials for a user with the fixed vApp author rights, or equivalent set of rights.
+■ You have the credentials of a user with the vApp Fixed Author privilege set or an equivalent privilege set.

-Your organization has at least one VDC that has at least one network.
-For information on creating VDCs and networks, see Managing an Organization.
+■ Your organisation has at least one VDC with at least one network.
+For information on creating VDCs and networks, see Managing an Organisation.

-Your organization contains directory where at least one vApp template is available.
-For information about adding vApp template to the catalog, see Provisioning an Organization.
+■ Your organisation contains a directory in which at least one vApp template is available.
+To add a vApp template to the catalogue, see Deploying an Organisation.

 Procedure